[If you scroll down this page you will find NEWS. You could click on the list at the right for the latest blog post]

 The video trailer for a new documentary "Timor to Draw the Line" gives you a glimpse of the history and context of this final struggle.

-In the second video East Timor's leadership being very clear about what they are seeking from the Government of Australia.
-They put their position with passion, precision and with one voice.
+In the second video you can hear East Timor's leadership being very clear about what they are seeking from the Government of Australia.
+They put their position with passion, precision, and with one voice.

 Thanks for visiting TIMFO.
 Please scroll down for the latest news, click on some of the blog posts you can see listed on the right and look here for some ideas on what you can do.
 There are sample letters there to help you bring the issue to your local Member of Parliament.
 Also follow us on Twitter and Facebook - a great way to keep up-to-date!